-- the student has successfully completed the minor Educatie, 30 ECTS-credits (with all the results being at least a 6.0 or a pass), and - the student is entitled to the status according to the verwantschapstabel educatieve minor
+- a. the student has completed the Educatieve Module (30 credits) with no failing marks, and - b. the student is entitled to the certification in accordance with the "verwantschapstabel educatieve minor chart".

-The student will be qualified to teach in the first three years of havo/vwo and in the theoretische leerweg of the vmbo.
+The qualification will be mentioned on a certificate 'Educatieve Module'.
+With a limited secondary school teaching qualification the student will be qualified to teach in the first three years at havo/vwo schools and the theoretical learning track at vmbo schools.